yurimann/bad-boss-database-migrations-assignment/README.md

 ### Your Task

 1. Create a migration to create a locations table.
-Your boss never gave you any more details about each location, so it's up to you to decide what fields should be added.
+Your boss didn't give you any more details about each location, so it's up to you to decide what fields should be added.

-1. Go through the cycle of checking in on `schema.rb`, `dbconsole`, rolling back and re-running the migration.
+1. Go through the cycle of checking in on `schema.rb`, `rails db`, rolling back and re-running the migration.

 ## Obscuring the Party Guests Table

 The company's IT department has noticed that there's an unusual amount of computation required by the database.
 Your boss comes in more disheveled than usual.

-"You have to hide that party list!"
+> "You have to hide that party list!"
-"What's the magic word?" you ask.
-"Do it!" he yells.
+> "What's the magic word?" you ask.
+> "Do it!" he yells.

 You shrug.
 It's not 'please' but it'll do.

 ### Your Task

 1. Create a migration that changes the table name of `party_guests` to `widgets`.

-2. You know the drill: `schema`, `dbconsole`, rollback, re-migrate.
+2. You know the drill: `schema`, `rails db`, rollback, re-migrate.

 ![Scrooge](bosses/scrooge.jpg)